 Sugar Cones Centerpiece for a Casual Tablescape

-“The sugar cones are the focal point of this centerpiece,” said Rebel Hill Florist designer Mary Steverson.
+“The sugar cones are the focal point of this centerpiece,” said Rose Hill Flowers designer Mary Steverson.
 “The cones create a tree-like feel in the way they are positioned, and they are accented with assorted evergreen and hypericum berries.”

 This arrangement can last for many days and nights of entertaining, thanks to the long-lasting materials.
 Custom colors, such as vivid red Gerbera daisies, coordinate with personal style and taste to create a look that fits any occasion.